Msmetamorphosis/NeuralNets_Project_DementiaNet/README.md

 ## Baseline Reproduction

-The initial goal was to reproduce the baseline pipeline provided in the original DementiaNet implementation.
+The initial goal of this project was to reproduce the DementiaNet baseline pipeline.

-This required:

-- Preparing audio data into model ready format
-- Configuring the Wav2Vec2 backbone
-- Training a speech classification model
-- Running evaluation to establish baseline metrics

-The original implementation was written against older versions of the HuggingFace Transformers library.
-In order to execute the baseline under the current ecosystem, several compatibility updates were required.
+The original implementation relied on older versions of the HuggingFace Transformers library.
+Running the pipeline with modern frameworks required several updates.

-These updates included:
+Key compatibility fixes included:

-- Updating the custom Trainer implementation to align with the current Transformers API
+- updating the custom Trainer implementation

-- Refactoring deprecated training calls
+- refactoring deprecated training calls

-- Resolving compatibility issues introduced by newer Transformers releases
+- resolving API changes in Transformers

-- Ensuring the training loop executes correctly under modern PyTorch versions
+- ensuring compatibility with modern PyTorch versions

-These updates allowed the baseline pipeline to run successfully using current deep learning frameworks.
+These updates allowed the baseline pipeline to execute successfully using current deep learning frameworks.

 ---